guedes/ldap_fdw/README.md

  - PostgreSQL
  - OpenLDAP

+To build you will also need:
+ - GNU make
+ - GCC

 To install the build dependencies on redhat based systems:

     yum install make postgresql92-devel gcc openldap-devel

 The postgres92-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/

+To install the build dependencies on debian based systems:

+    apt-get install make libldap2-dev gcc

 Building
 --------